 After all, there’s a lot to consider when choosing a new vape kit, and the wide choice of options available only makes things more complicated.
 A brand-new vaper won’t be suited to an advanced mod, while experienced cloud chasers won’t be satisfied with a disposable vape.

 Fortunately, after spending the past 15 years not only helping smokers switch to vaping but progress in their journey afterwards, we know a thing or two about choosing the best vape kit for every kind of vaper.

-So we’ve put together this vape device buying guide to help you navigate the sometimes-confusing world of vaping and to ensure you hit the “buy” button on the best kit for you.
+So we’ve put together this in-depth vape buying guide to help you navigate the sometimes confusing world of vaping and to ensure you hit the “buy” button on the very best kit for you.

 - Types of vape devices

 - Where & when will you be vaping?

 - Have you vaped before?
 What did you think?

 - Vaping modes

 Before you make your decision, it helps to understand what you’re actually choosing between.